Higher Koszul duality and $n$-affineness: Categorified Koszul duality via coaffine stacks

-\end{proposition} \begin{proof} Since $X$ is $2$-Koszul, it is simply connected and \cref{prop:nkoszuldeloops} implies that the algebra of $\Bbbk$-cochains of $\Omega_*X$ is of finite type over $\Bbbk$.
-So, we can apply the Eilenberg-Moore theorem (see for example \cite[Corollary $1.1.10$]{dagxiii}) and deduce the existence of a canonical equivalence Applying the cospectrum functor and using \cref{lemma:cspecmonoidal} we deduce our claim. \end{proof} The following is the key lemma for the proof of \cref{thm:mainkoszuln} when $n=1$. \begin{lemma} Let $X$ be a pointed $1$-Koszul space over a field $\Bbbk$ of characteristic $0$.
+is finite dimensional for all $n\geqslant0$, which is a straightforward computation using the fact that $\pi_{\bullet}(\Omega_*X;\delta_x)\otimes_{\ZZ}\Bbbk$ is bounded and finitely generated as a graded $\Bbbk$-module.
+So we can apply the Eilenberg--Moore theorem (see for example \cite[Corollary $1.1.10$]{dagxiii}) and deduce the existence of a canonical equivalence Applying the cospectrum functor and using \cref{lemma:cspecmonoidal} we deduce our claim. \end{proof} We are now ready to state the main stepping stone in proving \cref{thm:mainkoszuln} when $n=1$. \begin{proposition} Let $X$ be a pointed $2$-Koszul space over a field $\Bbbk$ of characteristic zero.
 Then the functor